-In addition to grass skis, you will need ski boots, ski poles, a helmet and protective elements - a helmet and a spine/backbone protector.
+After receiving package with our grasski you will need following equipment: ski boots, ski poles, a helmet and protective elements - a helmet and a spine/backbone protector.

-Here it is necessary to point out some models of ski boots with switches on the back in the place above the heel, could prevent grass binding to properly close.
-The same problem may happen with boots for hard snowboard bindings.
-These shoes could be used but usage is not guaranteed!
-But otherwise you can use any ordinary ski boots.
-Competitors use harder models due to higher summer temperatures softening plastics.
+Some models of ski boots with walk/ski switches could prevent grass binding to properly close!
+The same problem may happen with hard snowboard boots, telemark ski boots or skialp ski boots.
+Compatibility with these is therefore not guaranteed!
+But apart of mentioned you can use any ordinary ski boots.
+Competitors use hardest models due to higher summer temperatures.

 Clothing and protective elements

 We recommend skiing in clothes with long sleeves and pants.
-It is also suitable to use gloves - older alpine gloves or work gloves are both fine.
-Much more important are protective elements such as a ski helmet (not a bicycle), a spine protector or elbow protectors - protectors for roller skates can be used.
+It is also recommended to use gloves - older alpine gloves or work gloves are both fine.
+Highly recommended are protective elements such as a ski helmet (not a bicycle), a spine protector or elbow protectors - protectors for roller skates can be used.

 Proper hand position improves balance